tgmgroup/Word-List-from-New-Horizons/README.md

 # New-Horizons-Word-List
-Vocabulary from the 2020 New Horizon English textbooks.
+ Vocabulary from the New Horizons English textbooks.